therealshizron/therealshizron/README.md

 **Startup People Operations & Experience Leader**

+Thanks for stopping by!

-I genuinely enjoy being of service, and I try to bring that practice into my work wherever I can.
+I love to be of service, and I try to bring that practice into my work wherever I can.
 I want my work to create a positive ripple effect in my community, and I believe that starts with building workplaces where people can do their best work and still have energy left to give back.

 I love designing the structures, cultures, and experiences that allow both organizations and the people within them to grow.
-I feel lucky to have built a career in people operations and workplace experience, where aligning people and the business in sustainable ways can create impact that lasts for generations.
+I feel lucky to have built a career in people operations and workplace experience, where aligning people and the business in sustainable ways has the opportunity to create impact that lasts for generations.

-Now I'm adding a new skill to the toolkit: **building with AI.**  Consider this my experiment in learning to build the tools I’ve always wanted.
+And now I'm adding a new skill to the toolkit: **building with AI.**  Consider this my experiment in learning to build the tools I’ve always wanted.

 ---

 ## What I'm Building 🪩

-I'm starting with projects that simplify the day-to-day logistics of job searching while I build my problem-solving skills and learn about AI tools.
+I'm starting with projects that simplify the day-to-day logistics of job searching while I sharpen my problem-solving skills and play with new AI tools.

 In my next role, I'm excited to automate the work that distracts from partnering with leaders, so I can spend more time listening, spotting patterns, and translating those insights into people programs that lift employees and move the business forward.

 **Current projects:**

 🤖 **[Interview Coach](https://therealshizron.github.io/interview-coach/)** — An AI-powered interview prep tool built for People & HR leaders.
 Practice behavioral, situational, and leadership questions.
-Get custom feedback, not generic advice.
-Free to use, with your own API Key.
+Get custom feedback and practice telling your story with confidence.
+BYOA, Bring your own API Key - I used Claude Console and $5 in credits.

 🧠 **Meeting Intelligence** — A private tool that reads Granola meeting notes and transcripts from Google Drive and returns action items + communication coaching.
 Built to support my own workflow.